Key Takeaways

 Even well-intentioned teams fall into the same traps.
 Here are the ones worth knowing about before you hit them:

-• Focusing on features instead of flows.
+• Focusing on features instead of outcomes.

-• Skipping onboarding investment.
+• Skipping packaging investment.

-It's easy to treat onboarding as a one-time setup task.
-In reality, it needs constant iteration based on where users drop off and what "first success" actually looks like for them.
-Onboarding is never done — it evolves as your product and your users evolve.
+It's easy to treat packaging as a cost to be minimized.
+In reality, it's often the first physical touchpoint a customer has with your brand — and it needs constant iteration based on where customers get confused and what "first use success" actually looks like for them.
+Packaging is never done — it evolves as your product and your customers evolve.

-• Ignoring in-app behavior data.
+• Ignoring return and complaint data.

-• Treating all users the same.
+• Treating all buyers the same.

 • Collecting feedback and doing nothing with it.